ranyitz/code-migrate/README.md

 ## API

 ### migrate
-Similar to the way test runners work, Code Migrate will expose a global migrate function.
-Us it to define your migration.
+Similar to the way test runners work, Code Migrate will expose a global migrate function, you can also import it from `code-migrate` module, which will only work in the context of the runner.
+Use it to define your migration tasks.

 ```ts
 type Migrate = (